manwar/perlweeklychallenge-club/challenge-110/james-smith/README.md

 The size is the number of rows/columns - so the "1000" file has 1000 rows and 1000 columns (+row/column labels).

+As a "guestimate" for the 30,000 x 30,000 case for which the seek solution use roughly 50Mb, the regex solution would use 7GB memory and the split method would use about 75GB memory...
+Both these are more memory+swap than the machine that I'm using has!

 **File sizes:**

 | name         | rows   | columns | size       | row size |